Sursock bronze: Cult of Jupiter Heliopolitanus

-The association of the god of Baalbek with solar attributes endured following the annexation of the region by Rome in 63 BC.
-(Note: In 15 BCE, Heliopolis was adjoined to the territory of "Colonia Iulia Augusta Felix Berytus", and was no longer under the authority of the indigenous Iturean princes of Chalcis.
-It maintained however good relations with the princes, who held control over southern access for pilgrims coming from Palestine, Arabia, or Damascus.)
-The cult of Hadad found its way to Rome, where he was mentioned in three inscriptions on an altar uncovered on the eastern slopes of the Janiculum hill.
-The inscriptions read: "to the god Adados", "to the god Adados of Libanos", and "to the god Adados of the Mountaintop" are believed by Cook to suggest an increasing trend toward associating Hadad more with Zeus-Jupiter, known as a mountain god, rather than with Helios.
-The cult of Hadad/Helios eventually syncretized with the Roman chief god Jupiter, evolving into a cosmic and universal deity.
-In the second century AD, the Romans built a monumental temple complex in Baalbek, dedicated to Iupiter Heliopolitanus (Heliopolitan Jupiter).
-The Temple of Jupiter Heliopolitanus in Baalbek was renowned in antiquity for its oracular functions and as a divination center; it is also the largest Roman temple ever constructed, with columns 20 meters tall and a podium built from massive stone blocks, some weighing up to 800 tons.
+Hadad was commonly identified with Zeus in the Hellenistic and Roman periods, particularly in his aspect as Zeus Keraunios (Zeus of the Thunderbolt).
+Contemporary iconography in Baalbek shows Jupiter Heliopolitanus as a solarized form of Hadad.
+Following the annexation of the region by Rome in 63 BC, (Note: In 15 BCE, Heliopolis was adjoined to the territory of "Colonia Iulia Augusta Felix Berytus", and was no longer under the authority of the indigenous Iturean princes of Chalcis.
+It maintained however good relations with the princes, who held control over southern access for pilgrims coming from Palestine, Arabia, or Damascus.) the cult of Hadad found its way to Rome, where he was mentioned in three inscriptions on an altar uncovered on the eastern slopes of the Janiculum Hill, reading "to the god Adados", "to the god Adados of Libanos", and "to the god Adados of the Mountaintop".
+The cult of Hadad eventually syncretized with the Roman chief god Jupiter, evolving into a cosmic and universal deity.
+In the second century AD, the Romans built a monumental temple complex in Baalbek, dedicated to Jupiter Heliopolitanus.
+The Temple of Jupiter Heliopolitanus in Baalbek was renowned in antiquity for its oracular functions and as a divination center; it is the largest Roman temple ever constructed, with columns 20 meters tall and a podium built from massive stone blocks, some weighing up to 800 t.
 Macrobius records that during oracle sessions, the god's statue was carried in a litter by the bearers who, guided by divine will, moved in certain directions, which priests interpreted to deliver oracles.
-The cult of Heliopolitan Jupiter spread from this cultic center to the far corners of the Roman Empire, with inscriptions mentioning the god found in Athens, Rome, Puteoli, Carnuntum, Aquincum, Massilia and Nemausus in Gaul, at forts in Germania Superior and Pannonia, and even as far as Magna in Britain.
-The ritual practices (Note: These include rites of divination and the oracular power of Jupiter, the dedication of hair to Venus Heliopolitana and the associated sacred prostitution, the prominence of astrology, ritual processions to the nearby 'Aïn el-Gouë spring with the deposition of divine images in the sacred spring's basins, liturgical banquets, ritual ablutions and hair shaving, the prohibition of pork, and the celebration of the Maiuma festival.) and cultic installations of the Temple of Jupiter Heliopolitanus in Baalbek (Note: The architectural layout of the grand sanctuary—with its two towers flanking the entrance to the temple complex, successive courtyards, isolated columns in the great court, elongated basins for ritual ablutions, and monumental multi-story altar adjacent to a smaller communion sacrifice altar in the courtyard of the Great Temple.) still exhibited, even in Roman times, significant Semitic influences, as detailed by Hajjar.
+The cult of Jupiter Heliopolitanus spread from this cultic center to the far corners of the Roman Empire, with inscriptions mentioning the god found in Athens, Rome, Puteoli, Carnuntum, Aquincum, Massilia and Nemausus in Gaul, at forts in Germania Superior and Pannonia, and even as far as Magna in Britain.
+The ritual practices (Note: These include rites of divination and the oracular power of Jupiter, the dedication of hair to Venus Heliopolitana and the associated sacred prostitution, the prominence of astrology, ritual processions to the nearby 'Aïn el-Gouë spring with the deposition of divine images in the sacred spring's basins, liturgical banquets, ritual ablutions and hair shaving, the prohibition of pork, and the celebration of the Maiuma festival.) and cultic installations of the Temple of Jupiter Heliopolitanus in Baalbek (Note: The architectural layout of the grand sanctuary—with its two towers flanking the entrance to the temple complex, successive courtyards, isolated columns in the great court, elongated basins for ritual ablutions, and a monumental multi-story altar adjacent to a smaller communion sacrifice altar in the courtyard of the Great Temple.) still exhibited, even in Roman times, significant Semitic influences.